Last Rockot launches a satellite cluster

 Passengers aboard the last Rockot mission

 The primary payload of the Rockot mission is the 15th group of three Gonets-M low-orbital communications satellites.
 They received official production numbers No. 24, 25 and 26.
-The same launch was also expected to deliver a pair of polished glass spheres called Blits-M which are used as laser reflectors in high-accuracy gravitational studies, even though only one actually made it onboard the rocket.
+The same launch was also expected to deliver a pair of polished glass spheres called Blits-M which were to be used as laser reflectors in high-accuracy gravitational studies, even though only one actually made it onboard the rocket.
 The Blits series was developed at SPP, a Roskosmos enterprise specialized in guidance and tracking systems for the military and space industry.
-In addition, the Radio-2017 experimental satellite was originally planned to piggy-back on the same rocket, but was not ultimately included into the payload.
+In addition, the Radio-2017 experimental satellite was originally planned to piggy-back on the same rocket, but, sometimes after 2017, it was converted into a fixed transmitter payload remaining attached to its Briz-KM upper stage.

 Preparations for flight